 Also save yourself the grief and aggravation of shopping for, delivering and assembling a new grill, and disposing of your old one.
 Note, if the body of your grill is warped or severely rusted, it really is time to replace it!

-To ensure the part you are ordering will fit your grill, remove the old part and measure the part.
+Our grill parts are aftermarket and go to many brands so to ensure the part you are ordering will fit your grill, remove the old part and measure the part.

 Often Grills may be mis-marked, same model numbers are used with different interior dimensional parts or we may enter model numbers incorrectly.